prufrock123/Notes-Jan-2015/README.md

 **Part 0**

 Check the software and accounts you will need in the [Materials sections](#materials).
 Signup for any accounts that you currently do no have.

+If you're new to a Mac (or old, even), check out https://www.apple.com/support/macbasics/.

 **Part 1**